m-thirumal/installation_guide/git/ssh_git_clone.md

 | ..*oE .         |
 +----[SHA256]-----+
  ```
-### Set 2 Add the public key to your Account settings
+### Step 2 Add the public key to your Account settings

 1. Copy the your public key using the following command
 `cat ~/.ssh/id_rsa.pub`